yagmurs/AzureStackHCIonAzure/readme.md

 ```

-Add https://wac to Internet Explorer Intranet zone to be able to use SSO.

 Open Edge browser installed on Azure Vm and connect to https://wac and invoke Azure Stack HCI wizard.
 And follow the steps.
 192.168.0.11 can be used as cluster static Ip address during Azure Stack HCI cluster creation.

 Once you have deployed your Azure Stack HCI cluster, You can use 192.168.100.0/24 to let them use DHCP server configured on Azure VM.
 So all VMs would be able to connect to Internet.